 It isn't just that our government has refused to legislate for the people, it is that our government has also legislated in the interests of business - against the interests of the people (see Kelsey, 2015).
-As we have seen it is also the case that members of the government have chosen to personally invest in rental properties and thus have a vested interested in protecting their investment.
+As we have seen, it is also the case that members of the government have chosen to personally invest in rental properties and thus have a vested interested in protecting their investment.

-There are many examples of experiments (or observational studies) that have been targeted towards people of certain groups.
-For example, Nazi concentration camps (where many experiments and observational studies were performed were targeted towards people with disabilities, Jews, and Gypsies for the supposed benefit of the Aryan peoples.
+With respect to the issue of who the primary beneficiaries are, or who stands to benefit the most there are many examples of experiments (or observational studies) that have been targeted towards people of certain groups.
+For example, in Nazi concentration camps many experiments and observational studies were targeted towards people with disabilities, Jews, and Gypsies for the supposed benefit of the Aryan peoples.
 The Tuskagee Study of Untreated Syphilis carried out by the US Public Health Service, in collaboration with Tuskagee University (an historically Black college) enrolled 622 impoverished African Americans in order to observe the progression of untreated Syphilis in 431 of them - without informing them of their condition, or of the fact that they would never be treated despite growing evidence of the utility of penicillin (Brawley, 1998).
 In New Zealand we may wonder whether Māori and Pacific peoples have similarly been targeted for observational studies of untreated infections resulting from living in housing conditions known to be unhealthy.
 For how many generations are we going to sit by and watch the obvious unfold?
 We know it is obvious because of how people have chosen to invest (tie their wealth) to this likely future.
 It is disingenous to suggest that we don't have enough information and recommend that we sit back and watch / fund another observational study: